-pinch-hitter Allan Lewis.
+JIM BROWN WORKING ON HIS NO-HITTER pinch-hitter Allan Lewis.

 That brought up Birmingham secondbaseman Danny Greenfield, a tough customer who always does well against the Rebels.
 Greenfield fouled off one pitch, and then lifted a dangerous-looking pop fly to shallow center field.
-But Rebel center-fielder Paul Pavelko, running as though his life depended on it, caught the As 2,000 fans watched in disbelief ball, and Brown's masterpiece was complete.
+But Rebel center-fielder Paul Pavelko, running a; though his life depended on it, caught th? ball, and Brown's masterpiece was complete.
 Brown tossed his glove high in the air, and before it came down, he was mobbed by his delirious teammates.
-The Rebels gave the Negro pitcher--who was celebrating his 24th birthday--a free ride off the field on their shoulders.
+The Rebels gave the Negro pitcher -- who was celebrating his 24th birthday--a free ride off the field on their shoulders.
 Last Friday night, the emphasis returned to keeping the streak alive.
 Rebel starter Ron Chandler got some rough treatment in the first six innings --especially from Greenfield, who had three hits.
 Catcher Fred Velasquez' fourth-inning double and sixth-inning RBI grounder gave the A's a 2-0 lead.
-And then, unbelievably, the Rebels Martinez, and three more to whiff put on another one of those innings. wall, putting the Rebels ahead, 3 to 2.
-With that slim lead, Chandler suddenly turned into Pitcher of the Year.
-Aided by four nice plays by shortstep Marting, he mowed down the last nine A's, and fanned Stan Wojcik on four pitches of the black athlete, the Rebels are reters--Redmond and Rojas--are Ne- When Manager Frank Carswell had to attend his mother's funeral, Rojas was one of the players left in charge of the team, along with Morgan and Jim Leymany college and pro teams apart.
+And then, unbelievably, the Rebels Martinez, and three more to whiff put on another one of those innings.
+Marting started it off with a double off the center-field wall, and moved to third on Pavelko's ground-out.
+Then, with the fans screaming for a home run, Redmond stepped up and hit a feeble fly to right.
+Naturally, it fell in for a double, scoring Marting.
+And one out later, first-baseman Mc-Kenzie, a recent Auburn graduate, responded to shouts of "War Eagle!" by clouting a home run over the left-field our Pastor's Study.